lcrespom/nash/README.md

 	configuration and extensions are provided in the `~/.nash` directory, which is populated when `nash` is started for the first time.
 For instance:
 	- Color settings are configured via JSON - you can make your terminal use the same color palette as your code editor.
+Most terminals support 16 million colors, and although this feature is initially disabled in `~/.nash/nashrc.js` to ensure compatibility, it is really worth trying enabling it by uncommenting the line containing `trueColor: true` near the end of the file.
-	- Keyboard shortcuts are reassigned using the `bindKey` API.
+	- Keyboard shortcuts are reassigned using the `bindKey` API - the example in `~/.nash/custom-keys.js` illustrates how to do it.
+The `F1` key displays the list of keyboard shortcuts, and `ctrl-k` displays the name of any key combination.
 	- Completion helpers for known commands (git, docker, npm, etc.) are configured via JSON settings.
 - An extensible plugin system which facilitates the addition of features.